roymoran/comments-stream/README.md

 ## Comment Stream

-Stream comments posted on social platforms in near-real time and persist them to queue for processing.
+Find comments of interests on social platforms using a classifier trained on comment data that you collect.

-## Currently Supported
+## Platforms Currently Supported

 - Reddit